Customer Experience for an Online Marketplace: How Can Your Brand Impress Shoppers?

 One easy step to implement immediately is to make the contact page easy to find.
 Don’t try to get too creative with the page name.
 Tried and true titles like “Contact,” “Help,” or “Support” work great.

-Enhance Your Search Function
+6. Enhance Your Search Function

 • Is your search bar easy to find?

-• Do results load in a timely manner?
+• Do results load promptly?

 • Are the top results closely related to the query?